Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 See what a traditional Cretan kitchen would look like, step into a shoemaker’s workshop, discover how traditional colorful carpets were made, and enjoy the atmosphere of old Cretan times.

 The entrance is free.
-The Folk Museum of Spili opens every day from 10 am to 6 pm.
+The Folk Museum of Spili opens daily from 10 am to 6 pm.

 Location: Agiou Charalampous, Spili.